zigpy/zha-device-handlers/CONTRIBUTING.md

 #### What is a Simple Descriptor and why do we care?

 A simple descriptor is a description of a Zigbee device endpoint and is responsible for explaining the endpoint's functionality.
 It contains a profile id, the device type, and collections of clusters.
 The profile id tells the application what set of Zigbee rules to use.
+The most common profile will be 260 (0x0104) for the Home Automation profile.
 The device type tells the application what logical type of device this is ex: on off light, color light, etc. The clusters explain to the application what types of functionality exist on the endpoint.
 Here is an example:
 `<SimpleDescriptor endpoint=1 profile=260 device_type=1026 device_version=0 input_clusters=[0, 1, 3, 32, 1026, 1280, 2821] output_clusters=[25]>`

 ## What the heck is a quirk?

 In human terms you can think of a quirk like google translate.
 I know it's a weird comparison but lets dig in a bit.
 You may only speak one language but there is an interesting article written in another language that you really want to read.
 Google translate takes the original article and displays it in a format (language) that you understand.
 A quirk is a file that translates device functionality from the format that the manufacturer chose to implement it in to a format that Zigpy and in turn ZHA understand.
 The main purpose of a quirk is to serve as a translator.
 A quirk is comprised of several parts:

-- signature
+- Signature -- To identify and apply the correct quirk
-- replacement
+- Replacement -- To allow Zigpy and ZHA to correctly work with the device
-- device_automation_triggers
+- device_automation_triggers - To let the Home Assistant Device Automation engine and users interact with the device

-## signature
+### Signature

 The signature on a quirk identifies the device as the manufacturer implemented it.
 You can think of it as a fingerprint or the dna of the device.
 The signature is what we use to identify the device.
 If any part of the signature doesn't match what the device returns during discovery the quirk will not match and as a result it will not be applied.
 The signature is made up of several parts:

 - `models_info`
 - `endpoints`

-Models info tells the application what devices the quirk should apply to.
+Models info tells the application which devices should use this particular quirk.
 Endpoints are the simple descriptors that we spoke about earlier exactly as they are on the device. `endpoints` is a dict where the key is the id of the endpoint and the value is an object with the following properties: `profile_id`, `device_type`, `input_clusters` and `output_clusters`.
 Creating the signature element is generally just a job of transcribing what the device gives us.
 Here is an example:

 ```python
 signature = {